Chica Sobresalto: 2017–2020: Sobresalto

-In 2017, the Chica Sobresalto project was formed with Maialen Gurbindo (vocals), Ander Arlegi (bass), Ibai Sanz (guitar), Gorka Cía (guitar), and Aritz Legarrea (drums), joined by Leire Celestino on piano.
+In 2017, Gurbindo founded the musical project Chica Sobresalto with herself on vocals, Ander Arlegi (bass), Ibai Sanz (guitar), Gorka Cía (guitar), and Aritz Legarrea (drums), joined by Leire Celestino on piano.
 In October 2017, Sobresalto's first album, Sobresalto, was released, and a month later, she made headlines after winning the Navarra Young Art Meetings organized by the Institute of Sport and Youth.
 Her stage name is a reference from the thought "life is not a sigh, it is a startle," through which she is represented as a heroine who does the things that Sobresalto is embarrassed to do.

 2020: Operación Triunfo

 On 12 January 2020, Gurbindo became known when she entered the eleventh series of Operación Triunfo, gaining admission to the show with her performance of "Nuestra canción."
 In the show's second gala, she sang Ken Zazpi's song "Ilargia" alongside Anne Lukin, which was the first song sung in Basque on the show.
 She narrowly missed the finals, being eliminated in the 12th gala, finishing in sixth place.
 During her time at Operación Triunfo, the single "Oxitocina" was released, which was one of the first singles released from that edition.
 The vocals for the song were recorded inside the academy, while the group produced the song in the rehearsal room with Hans Krüger at the helm.